RemiJonathan/Notas/README.md

 2. Click `Analyse`.
 You will the the frequency of the plain will text appear.
 3. In the `Cipher Text` paste the Caesar cipher text (or use one provided by pressing one of the buttons).
 4. Click `Analyse`.
 You will the the frequency of the cipher text will appear.
+5. You can now use the slider below to align the frequencies.
+Once they are alligned, you should be able to read the deciphered text below.

+**Other Potential Uses**

+Other than decipering a text, pasting a plain text inside the cipher text field can allow the user to cipher it.